spack/spack/lib/spack/docs/config_yaml.rst

 When set to ``true``, concurrent instances of Spack will use locks to avoid modifying the install tree, database file, etc. If false, Spack will disable all locking, but you must **not** run concurrent instances of Spack.
-For filesystems that don't support locking, you should set this to ``false`` and run one Spack at a time, but otherwise we recommend enabling locks.
+For file systems that don't support locking, you should set this to ``false`` and run one Spack at a time, but otherwise we recommend enabling locks.